 The promotion of self-esteem, self-discipline, a proper regard for authority and positive relationships based on mutual respect are central to the ethos of the College.
 In order that pupils derive maximum benefit from their school life, the College must be an orderly community.
-For this reason, we have certain rules of behaviour which must be obeyed.
-Pupils who fail to comply with these rules may be subject to a range of sanctions up to and including exclusion from the College.
+For this reason, we have certain rules which form the basic non-negotiable expectations for all students in our College community.
+Pupils who fail to comply with these rules may be subject to a range of sanctions in line with the College’s Behaviour Management Policy.

 - Pupils are expected to conduct themselves in a responsible and respectful manner at all times whether on or off College premises.
 So pupils must not cause injury or distress to other people, using inappropriate language, damage property, harm the reputation of the College, or interfere in any way with other pupils’ right to learn.
 Pupils must follow instructions from members of staff.
 Any incident occurring on the College premises at any time must be reported to a member of staff immediately.